jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 ---
-title: WORK IN PROGRESS – Prototype Design Pattern Use Case
+title: DRAFT OPEN FOR REVIEW AND COMMENTS – Prototype Design Pattern Use Case
 description: Demonstrating a Prototype Design in the Context of a Drawing Program
 unlisted: true
 ---